Brooklyn Dodgers (NFL)

-In 1946, co-owner and partner Dan Topping (1912–1974) pulled the Tigers team out of the old NFL and placed it in the newly established rival professional league – the All-America Football Conference, which shortly lasted until 1949, until three teams from the AAFC merged with and entered a reorganized NFL in 1950.
+In 1946, co-owner and partner Dan Topping (1912–1974) pulled the Tigers team out of the NFL and placed it in the newly established rival professional league – the All-America Football Conference, which shortly lasted until 1949, until three teams from the AAFC merged with and entered a reorganized NFL in 1950.

 History

 Early years

 The team began play in 1930 after two Brooklyn businessmen bought the Dayton Triangles for $2,500 and moved the NFL franchise to Ebbets Field.
 These two individuals were Bill Dwyer, a past owner of the New York Americans and Pittsburgh Pirates of the National Hockey League, and Jack Depler, a player-coach for the NFL's Orange Tornadoes.
 Dwyer and Depler then renamed the Triangles the Brooklyn Dodgers, borrowing the former name of the Brooklyn Robins, Brooklyn's major league baseball team, who had been named the Brooklyn Trolley Dodgers in 1911 and 1912.
 The Brooklyn baseball team would again adopt the name Brooklyn Dodgers in 1932.

-The 1930 Dodgers were merged with and built largely from the roster of the 1929 Tornadoes, with the Triangles' players likely being on the bench and many not being able to relocate their families during the Great Depression.
+While operating under the Triangles franchise, the Dodgers were essentially a new team.
+The roster was dominated by players from the 1929 Tornadoes, with most of the 1929 Triangles roster riding the bench.
+Many former Triangles were unable to relocate their families during the Great Depression.
 The Dodgers finished fourth in the NFL with a 7–4–1 record, a massive improvement upon the Triangles' disastrous final seasons in Dayton.
 The high point of their season consisted of a 7–6 upset over the New York Giants at the end of November.
 The Dodgers star back was Jack McBride, a former Giant.
 He led the league in scoring with a total of 56 points in 1930.
-However, the 1931 season saw the Dodgers post a 2–12 record.
+The 1931 season saw the Dodgers post a 2–12 record.
 Once the season ended, Benny Friedman was brought in as the team's new player-coach.

 The 1932 season started off promising with wins over the Staten Island Stapletons and the new Boston Braves (later renamed the Redskins).
-However, the team soon hit a five-game losing streak.
-The streak ended with a 3–0 win over the Chicago Cardinals, however that win was followed by four more losses.
-The Dodgers ended their season 3–9.
+The team soon hit a five-game losing streak.
+The streak ended with a 3–0 win over the Chicago Cardinals, followed by four more losses.
+They ended the season 3–9.